 Revenues resulting from exchange transactions, in which each party gives and receives essentially equal value, are classified as operating revenues.
-These transactions are recorded on the accrual basis when the exchange takes place.
+These transactions are recorded on an accrual basis when the exchange takes place.
 Available means that the resources will be collected within the current fiscal year or are expected to be collected soon enough thereafter to be used to pay liabilities of the current fiscal year.
 For the District, operating revenues consist primarily of student fees and noncapital grants and contracts.

 Nonexchange transactions, in which the District receives value without directly giving equal value in return, include State apportionments, property taxes, federal and state financial aid grants, entitlements, and donations.
 Property tax revenue is recognized in the fiscal year received.
-State apportionment revenue is earned based upon criteria set forth from the Community Colleges chancellor's office and includes reporting of full-time equivalent students (FTES) attendance.
+State apportionment revenue is earned based upon criteria set forth from the Community Colleges chancellor's office and includes reporting of full-time equivalent students (FTES) attendance as well as supplemental and student success metrics under the Student-centered Funding Formula.
 The corresponding apportionment revenue is recognized in the period the FTES are generated.
 Revenue from federal and state financial aid grants are recognized in the fiscal year in which all eligibility requirements have been satisfied.
 Eligibility requirements may include time and/or purpose requirements.